Quick Summary

 In 2006, she started working with the Match Group and took on different jobs.
 In 2017, she was appointed Chief Operating Officer of Tinder.
 Dubey presently holds the position of Chief Executive Officer of Match Group.
 At Vogue Women of the Year 2021, she was selected as the Tech Leader of the Year.

 The richest female CEO of the international company that manufactures electronics, Flex, formerly known as Flextronics, is Revathi Advaithi.
 One of the most popular women CEOs in India representing in the business world, Revathi began her career as a shop floor supervisor at Eaton in Shawnee, Oklahoma.
-She was included in the lists of 2019 and 2020’s Most Powerful Women by Fortune.
+She is on the list of 2019 and 2020’s Most Powerful Women by Fortune.

-Advaithi is a well-known independent director on the boards of Uber and Catalyst and is esteemed for her ability to make decisions quickly.
+Advaithi is a well-known independent director on the boards of Uber and Catalyst.
 Along with serving on the MIT Presidential CEO Advisory Board, she is a promoter of women in STEM disciplines.

 A British-born American entrepreneur who serves as the women CEO and President of the computer networking company Arista Networks.
 After more than 15 years with Cisco, she joined the firm in 2008 and guided Arista to a successful IPO, growing it into a multibillion-dollar corporation.
 In addition to her position at Arista, Ullal has been a member of the Snowflake board of directors since 2020.